 Do You Need a Pennsylvania Car Accident Lawyer After a Minor Accident?

 In accident cases that resulted in serious injury or death, attorneys often get involved.
 However, do you need an Allentown auto accident lawyer after a minor accident?
 These accidents won’t always require the help of a legal professional, particularly if your insurance policy will provide coverage for your injuries or property damage.
 Many times though, minor cases turn into major, complex cases very quickly.
 For this reason, it’s often beneficial to contact an attorney even after a minor car accident.

-If you’ve been hurt in a car accident, no matter how big or small, contact van der Veen, Hartshorn and Levin today at (215) 486-0123.
+If you’ve been hurt in a car accident, no matter how big or small, contact van der Veen, Hartshorn, Levin & Lindheim today at (215) 486-0123.
 We’ll review your case, advise you of your legal options, and ensure your rights are protected throughout the entire process.
 Call us today or contact us online so we can start reviewing your case.